NJUVISION/DHVC/README.md

 ### Pretrained Models

-The download link for pretrained models of DHVC-1.0 is [NJU BOX](https://box.nju.edu.cn/d/cda112aa5f724b7ea865/).
+The pretrained models for DHVC-1.0 can be downloaded from [NJU Box](https://box.nju.edu.cn/d/cda112aa5f724b7ea865/).

 ### Dataset